-- 5.4.1 WIE placements opportunities and relevant WIE announcements are made available year-round to relevant students via FB WIE Online System (http://www.fb.polyu.edu.hk/wieonline).
-It is students' responsibility to search for suitable placements and follow the respective application procedures and deadlines. - 5.4.2 Suitable candidates will be selected from a short-list of applicants through tests and/or interviews (individual or group) by the Faculty/Department WIE Office as well as the WIE partner organizations.
+- 5.4.1 WIE placement opportunities and relevant WIE announcements are made available year-round to relevant students via FB WIE Online System.
+It is the students' responsibility to search for suitable placements and follow the respective application procedures and deadlines. - 5.4.2 Suitable candidates will be selected from a shortlist of applicants through tests and/or interviews (individual or group) by the Department WIE Office as well as the WIE partner organizations.